A Tale of Samurai Cooking A True Love Story 2013 (Review & Recap)

 And they did, though Arishima is already happily married to Reika, who was pregnant at that time.

 I digress.
-I have rewatch I Love You Just A Little Bit several times now, fast-forwarding on Reika and Koki Arishima’s scenes.
+I have rewatched I Love You Just A Little Bit several times now, fast-forwarding on Reika and Koki Arishima’s scenes.
 Their chemistry is fantastic.
-I love the scene, when she repeatedly slapped him when he told her he loved her deeply.
+I love the scene when she repeatedly slapped him when he told her he loved her deeply.
 Their spontaneous kiss the next day was so cute.
-You are somehow made aware that they do have a healthy sex-life.
-It was that late stage of pregnancy and having a new baby that can affect the libido of a woman, thus sending the young attractive husband to seek comfort somewhere else, especially when it is offered on a plate.
+You are somehow made aware that they do have a healthy sex life.
+It was that late stage of pregnancy and having a new baby can affect the libido of a woman, thus sending the young attractive husband to seek comfort somewhere else, especially when it is offered on a plate.
 That is no excuse though!
 Tsk Tsk Tsk 🙁

 As to Mitsu, she ended up being divorced.

-One day she saw her ex-husband with a woman while she was looking for a venue for her friends wedding.
+One day she saw her ex-husband with a woman while she was looking for a venue for her friend’s wedding ceremony and party.
 She wrongly thought that her ex-husband was also about to plunge into another marriage and she was quite wistful.

-Her ex smiled secretly and they might end up together again but then it might also be another circle of infidelity on Mitus’s part as she met a handsome man with a dog. 🙂
+Her ex-smiled secretly and they might end up together again but then it might also be another circle of infidelity on Mitsu’s part as she met a handsome man with a dog. 🙂

 I spent the afternoon and evening binge-watching this drama yesterday.
 It is a 2017 Japanese drama starring Jun Kaname, who is the reason why I watched this fairly unknown dorama, and Naomi Watanabe, who has been dubbed as Japan’s Beyonce.
 With Naomi’s fairly large frame, it was hard to imagine her being a Beyonce but as soon as she moves and do her thing, you can see her aura and personality more than makes up for her being fat.
 (I know that is far from being politically correct but I have to call and say it for what it is – sorry).